DC (Succession): Critical reception

 "DC" was critically acclaimed, with reviewers praising the writing, performances, and culmination of the cruises storyline that had begun in the first season.
-On Rotten Tomatoes, the episode has a rating of 100% based on 15 reviews, with the critics' consensus stating, "Disturbingly daunting, and thoroughly engrossing, The Roy family pulls out all the stops as they prevent Congress from destroying their company in 'D.C.'"
+On Rotten Tomatoes, the episode has a rating of 100% based on 15 reviews, with the critics' consensus stating, "Disturbingly daunting, and thoroughly engrossing, the Roy family pulls out all the stops as they prevent Congress from destroying their company."

 Randall Colburn of The A.V.
-Club gave the episode an A-, praising the comedy of Tom's testimony and Matthew Macfadyen's performance as "genuinely distressing".
+Club gave the episode an A−, praising the comedy of Tom's testimony and Matthew Macfadyen's performance as "genuinely distressing".
 Colburn also praised the major scene involving Shiv's meeting with the sexual assault victim, as well as Brian Cox's "brutal, incredible delivery" during the final scene with Rhea.
 Scott Tobias of Vulture gave the episode a full five stars, praising the "brilliant" writing of the scenes where the Roys assess the extent of the damage done to them by the scandal, and compared the meeting between Shiv and Kira to the real-life case of Christine Blasey Ford and her sexual assault allegations against then-nominee to the Supreme Court Brett Kavanaugh.
 Tobias also praised how the "darker, more serious tone" of the episode helped underscore the fundamentally "rotten" quality of the Roys.
 Noel Murray of The New York Times praised the episode as "gripping, but also illuminating" in the way it explored how the wealthy come up with various machinations to avoid accountability.
 Vox called "DC" a "terrific" episode, praising writer Jesse Armstrong for drawing humor from "cringe-inducing" moments.
 The review considered the episode to be one in which "absolutely everybody loses, and on Succession that's a truly delicious proposition."